Mahua has re-entered modern conversations after decades of being misunderstood.

 Can Mahua be consumed daily?

-Yes, when integrated as food rather than used as a sweetener and when overall dietary context is considered.
+Yes, when used as food rather than as a sweetener.

 Does form really matter?